ericom-gideon/docs/docs/servers/new_server_username_and_password.md

 page_title:       New server username and password
 page_author:      Angelo Livanos (Coverted by Brittany Martin)
-page_description: Knowledge base article to guide users on bare server usernames and passwords
+page_description: Knowledge base article to guide users on server usernames and passwords
 page_keywords:    server password VPS virtual username windows centos fedora ubuntu

 ## New server username and password

-So you've successfully created a bare server and now you want to log into it so you can add all sorts of goodies to it.
+So you've successfully created a server and now you want to log into it so you can add all sorts of goodies to it.
 Question is: what is your username and password?

 _Note: The information below applies only to Ninefold provided templates._